esheldon/fitsio/README.md

 This is a python extension written in c and python.
 Data are read into numerical python arrays.

-A patched version of cfitsio 3.28 is bundled with this package.
-This is because most deployed versions of cfitsio in the wild don't have support for interesting features like tiled image compression.
-Also sometimes newer versions of cfitsio have bugs.
-Bundling a version that meets our needs is a safe alternative.
-The patches to 3.28 fix the ability to read float and double images from tile-compressed HDUs and add back support for tile-compressed byte and unsigned byte images.
+A patched version of cfitsio 3.28 is bundled with this package, there is no need to install your own, nor will this conflict with a version you have installed; see below for details.

 Some Features
 -------------